 "What you emote, what you feel, how you move will be integrated and replicated in VR so you really believe you are in the virtual world."

-International Game Developers Association executive director Kate Edwards said that gear being touted at GDC was compelling, but that she and other industry veterans have been pitched the wonders of VR in decades past.
+International Game Developers Association executive director Kate Edwards said that virtual reality gear being touted at GDC was compelling, but that she and other industry veterans have been pitched the wonders of VR in decades past.

 "It is really compelling, but it is ultimately going to come down to content," Edwards said.